ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _National Principia 1858-1866_](https://iiif.archivelab.org/iiif/sim_national-principia_1862-06-05_3_127?page=3)

 #### 1862-06-05

 <table style="width: 100%;"><tr><td style="width: 50%">

-prove the condition of it.
-Let her have an in-
 telligent opinion, and be able to sustain an in-
 telligent conversation concerning the mental,
 moral, political, and religions improvements of